Cash Cash: Blood, Sweat & 3 Years (2016–2019)

-On August 12, 2016, Cash Cash released a remix for "Make Me..." by Britney Spears that was included on her official remix package.
-In the fall of 2016, Cash Cash embarked on their largest-ever headlining tour called "Must Be the Money Tour".
-In 2017, the group signed an exclusive Las Vegas residency with Hakkasan Group, playing their family of nightclubs including Hakkasan, Omnia, Wet Republic, and Jewel.
+On August 12, Cash Cash released a remix for "Make Me..." by Britney Spears that was included on her official remix package.
+In the fall of 2016, Cash Cash embarked on their largest-ever headlining tour called Must Be the Money Tour.
+In January 2017, they signed an exclusive Las Vegas residency with Hakkasan Group, playing their family of nightclubs including Hakkasan, Omnia, Wet Republic, and Jewel.
+The group also continued to release singles that year.
+On March 2, they released "Matches" featuring Rozes.
+On July 7, they released "All My Love" featuring Conor Maynard.
 As a reaction to the October 1, 2017, Las Vegas mass shooting, Cash Cash along with Tiesto, Steve Aoki, Kaskade, Zedd, and Celine Dion played a benefit show at Omnia night club on November 7, 2017, raising 1 million dollars for the Las Vegas victims fund.
+On December 15, Cash Cash collaborated with Dashboard Confessional and released the single "Belong".
+On December 24, they performed at NYE 2018 Week.

-In 2018, the band released a single titled, "Finest Hour" which has gone on to become certified gold in the US.
-The group worked with American singer Pink in 2019 on her song "Can We Pretend".
-The song peaked at number one on the Billboard Dance Club Songs chart.
+In April 2018, the band released a single titled, "Finest Hour" featuring Abir, which was certified Gold in the US.
+On November 30, the group released the single "Call You" featuring Nasri of Magic!.
+On April 11, 2019, the group was featured on the single released by Pink titled, "Can We Pretend".
+The song peaked at number 1 on the Billboard Dance Club Songs chart.